Hometown: Battle Creek, Mich.

 Should the scholarship recipient also apply for need-based financial aid, College policies will be followed in awarding additional aid.

-If you have any questions about the Distinguished Albion College-Community College Transfer Student Scholarship, please contact Wade Nichols, associate director of transfer recruitment, at
+If you have any questions about the Distinguished Albion College-Community College Transfer Student Scholarship, please contact the Admission Office, at